socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ### Related Artifacts and Practices (incl.
 Alternatives)
 CRC cards can support, and result from, [DPR-ArchitectureModeling](../artifacts-activities/DPR-ArchitectureModeling.md) activities.
+The stated responsibilities should trace back to requirements, expressed as as [user stories](DPR-UserStory.md) and/or [use cases](DPR-UseCase.md) and [non-functional requirements](../artifacts-activities/DPR-SMART-NFR-Elicitation.md).

 Notes and comments in UML and other modeling tools as well as plain text descriptions can be used alternatively, or formatted in such a way that the responsibilities and collaborations come out clearly.